jameson68/cse15l-lab-reports/lab-report-1.md

 ---

 ## Trying Some Commands

+There are many command that we coould try:
+1. cd ~
+2. cd
+3. ls -lat
+4. ls -a
+5. cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/
+6. and so on

 * Tried to use the command of cd and cd ~, but nothing appeard, then
 * Tried to use the command of ls -lat for the command